3: Supervised Learning for Text

 • To calculate the test-set accuracy we randomly allocated observations to the test and training sets

-• If we repeat this process with a new randomization, we will get slightly different test-set performance scores
+• If we repeat this process with a new randomization, we will get different test-set performance scores

 Test-set validation